evanshortiss/env-var/README.md

 // `addAccessor()` above, so now we can call `checkEmail()` like any
 // other accessor.
 //
-// `env-var` will provide the first two arguments for the accessor
+// `env-var` will provide the first argument for the accessor function
-// function (`raiseError` and `value`), but we declared a third argument
+// (`value`), but we declared a second argument `requiredDomain`, which
-// `requiredDomain`, which we can provide when we invoke the accessor.
+// we can provide when we invoke the accessor.

 // Calling the accessor without additional parameters accepts an email
 // address with any domain.